Jungle Beat: The Movie: Production

-The director Brant Dawes founded Sandcastle Studios in September 2017, during his trip to Forbach, a village located near the Circle Square Retail Park of the Indian Ocean island of Mauritius.
+Director Brant Dawes founded Sandcastle Studios in September 2017, during his trip to Forbach, a village located near the Circle Square Retail Park of the Indian Ocean island of Mauritius.
 As their first feature film, the studio partnered with Sunrise Studios.
 Production started in April 2018 and finished in March 2020, creating the first Mauritian-South African animated film.

-"I wrote and made this movie so that anyone who watches it will enjoy it.
+Dawes stated: "I wrote and made this movie so that anyone who watches it will enjoy it.
 It was important to me that as a father of four, I always try to find a movie that we can all watch.
 I’ve got a range of ages too, 5 to 15 years old, so finding a movie we can all watch, where a 5-year-old isn't too scared and the 15-year-old isn't bored, is tricky.
-This movie is definitely for a broad audience.", according to director Brant Dawes.
+This movie is definitely for a broad audience."

-The movie was animated using Autodesk Maya and rendered on Houdini's render farm GPU Mantra to create realistic hair on the animals and the aliens' "Glitter"-like slimy skin.
+The film was animated using Autodesk Maya and rendered on Houdini's render farm GPU Mantra to create realistic hair on the animals and the aliens' "Glitter"-like slimy skin.
 Each animator used render farm machines with 96GB RAM-equipped Dell computers connected by Houdini grooming tools.
 For example, all the scenes set in the Scaldronian mothership provide thousands of moving complex effect sources, each reflecting back and forth off the background, the ship's lights and the characters' shadows.
 Each scene of the film took around 4 hours to be rendered and composed.

-While most of the modelling, texture, animation and lighting was created in Mauritius, half of the entire production of the movie was produced in South Africa, with voices recorded in London, England, at Soho Square Studios and sound design, foley and final mix done in South Africa at Sunrise Productions in-house studios.
+While most of the modelling, texture, animation and lighting was created in Mauritius, The film was also produced in South Africa, with voices recorded in London, England, at Soho Square Studios and sound design, foley and final mix done in South Africa at Sunrise Productions in-house studios.
 Additional animation was provided by Infinite Studios.